When you travel, you might find that you’ll enter different climates in a single day! So, can you bring an umbrella on a plane?

 On Wizz Air, umbrellas are allowed, and shouldn’t exceed 21.6 inches in length.
-They’re not counted as a personal item or carry-on and can be brought in addition free of charge.
+They’re not counted as a personal item or carry-on and can also be brought, free of charge.

-On Turkish Airlines, only umbrellas without a pointy tip are allowed.
+On Turkish Airlines, only umbrellas without a pointed tip are allowed.
 They aren’t counted towards your hand luggage allowance and are free of charge.
 They shouldn’t exceed 21.6 inches in length.

 Umbrella Restrictions Between Different Airports

 Security isn’t enforced only by the airline but also by the airport.
 You can still be stopped when walking through an airport by their security.
 This means that you should also check the rules for airports, not only the airline.
 In some airports, umbrellas are additionally screened, or the ones with pointed ends banned completely.
 However, most of the time, airports allow all umbrellas and let the airlines decide which ones they’ll allow.